Arvii070298/Information_Ret/README.md

 Team 07

 Medhini Shankar Narayan
 Akhila Bezawada
 Sai Arvind Reddy Desireddy

 JDK Version used - 12.0.2
 Apache-maven version - 3.6.2

-cd team7/ProgrammingAssignment2/
+ team7/ProgrammingAssignment2/
 This program has 2 java files (Eval.java and assign2.java) and 1 pom.xml file in total

-created a default.txt file to store the output
+created a *default.txt* file to store the output

 Download the TREC Complex Answer Retrieval “test200“ dataset and unpack